ayednaber/Learning_React.js/tenzies_game/README.md

 that we need to work on is making sure that when we roll, the marked die do not get affected.
 The way I will be doing this is by **updating the `rollDice()` function**.
 Currently it is just a one-liner, setting the dice array to the output of `allNewDice()`, but now, there has to be conditions.

+### Winning the Game
+As shown in `App.js`, a state called `tenzies` was added which signifies whether or not a user has won the game, and it has been initialized to false.
+We can keep track of changes in the dice array by the `useEffect` hook.
+We will need to constantly check the dice array for winning conditions.
+The conditions:
+- All die have the same value
+- All are held

+We will place this functionality inside the useEffect, and our dependency array will be dice.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).